Waterhen Bloa: How to tie & fish this “Blinged-up” beautiful Old Classic

 As the season progresses the black hopper is moved onto the point, and either a March Brown spider, Snipe Bloa, or Orange Partridge is fished on the middle dropper.

-Wherever possible, it’s best to fish these spiders up and across the stream on a leader that has been degreased with fuller earth to ensure it sinks.
+Wherever possible, it’s best to fish these spiders up and across the stream on a leader degreased with fuller earth to ensure it sinks.

 Trout caught wet fly fishing in May - Eamont